Things to do in New Orleans with Teens- or Anyone!

 Hotel Provincial

 We loved our hotel in the French Quarter!
 Due to their age, the rooms in the French Quarter are generally small.
 My 14-year-old son does not want to share a bed with his mom.
-It is really hard to find a decently-priced hotel room in the French Quarter with two beds.
+Finding a decently-priced hotel room in the French Quarter with two beds is tough.
 Not only did this room have two beds- it had a separate room for a low price.
 The rooms either have a balcony or are on the cute courtyard- how very New Orleans.
 It was quiet for sleeping and very secure.
 At night, the courtyard is locked and guarded.
 It was an easy walk to everywhere in the French Quarter.

 Book your room at the Hotel Provincial here.